leerikss/baby-monitor/README.md

 This is a little audio/video monitoring system I created for my own needs whilst on my paternity leave.
 I had a few Raspberrys lying around, and thought I'd do something with them.

-My requirements were:
+My requirements:
 - Stream IR video and Audio from multiple Raspberry devices
 - Play a lullaby song through a speaker as well as stream audio back from a phone microphone to the Raspberry
 - Access the system with a Web UI (iow not write separate mobile clients)
-- Not restricted to WLAN (therefore needed a public server in between)
+- Not restricted to WLAN (therefore needed a public Server)
 - Multiple clients must be able to view the streams simultaneously (=> Janus)
 - Should work well on phones (iPhone + Android), as well as on a desktop browser

-I achieved my goals, and it's good enough for my personal needs, but certainly there's plenty of room for improvement.
+I achieved my goals, and it's good enough for my personal needs, but there's certainly plenty of room for improvement.

 ## Installation
 To simplify installation I created some shell scripts.